ajlopez/evmcompiler/README.md

 - 0.0.2 Fix check datasize; fix  binary order evaluation; using geast@0.0.7
 - 0.0.3 Process local variables, loop and conditional commands
 - 0.0.4 Process break and continue commands
+- 0.0.5 For command, fnhash in API, stop in void method, local variables management first implementation

 ## To Do